ansys/pre-commit-hooks/README.rst

 Before contributing to the project, ensure that you are familiar with the `PyAnsys Developer's Guide`_.

-To contribute, you must follow these steps:
+For a developer installation, you must follow these steps:

 #.
 Clone the repository with this command: